-This easy Tiramisu recipe is light, creamy, and flavored with coffee, Kahlua, and cocoa, which are three of my favorite things.
+Tiramisu is a classic Italian dessert.
+It’s light, creamy, and flavored with coffee, Kahlua, and cocoa, which are three of my favorite things.

-And because it’s a no bake dessert, enjoy this tiramisu cake recipe all summer long without heating up the house.
-Once you temper the eggs that is!
+And because it’s a no bake dessert, enjoy this tiramisu recipe all summer long without heating up the house.
+Once you temper the eggs that’s it!
 But it’s just a few minutes and no oven required!

 How to Make Tiramisu